 - The zFS directory where you will install the Zowe runtime files and folders.
-For more details of setting up and configuring the UNIX Systems Services (USS) environment, see UNIX System Services considerations for Zowe on page 85. - A HLQ that the installation can create a load library and samplib containing load modules and JCL samples required to run Zowe. - Multiple instances of Zowe can be started from the same Zowe z/OS runtime.
-Each launch of Zowe has its own zFS directory that is known as an instance directory. - Zowe uses a zFS directory to contain its northbound certificate keys as well as a truststore for its southbound keys.
+For more details of setting up and configuring the UNIX Systems Services (USS) environment, see UNIX System Services considerations for Zowe on page 95. - A HLQ that the installation can create a load library and samplib containing load modules and JCL samples required to run Zowe. - Multiple instances of Zowe can be started from the same Zowe z/OS runtime.
+Each launch of Zowe has its own zFS directory that is known as an instance directory. - (If not using Docker) Zowe uses a zFS directory to contain its northbound certificate keys as well as a truststore for its southbound keys.
 Northbound keys are one presented to clients of the Zowe desktop or Zowe API Gateway, and southbound keys are for servers that the Zowe API gateway connects to.
-The certificate directory is not part of the Zowe runtime so that it can be shared between multiple Zowe runtimes and have its permissions secured independently. - Zowe has two started tasks. - ZWESVSTC brings up the Zowe runtime containing the Zowe desktop, the API mediation layer and a number of Zowe applications. - ZWESISTC is a cross memory server that the Zowe desktop uses to perform APF-authorized code.
-More details on the cross memory server are described in Installing and configuring the Zowe cross memory server (ZWESISTC) on page 132.
+The certificate directory is not part of the Zowe runtime so that it can be shared between multiple Zowe runtimes and have its permissions secured independently.

+- Zowe has two started tasks. - ZWESISTC is a cross memory server that the Zowe desktop uses to perform APF-authorized code.
+More details on the cross memory server are described in Installing and configuring the Zowe cross memory server (ZWESISTC) on page 144. - ZWESVSTC brings up the every other other part of the Zowe runtime on z/OS that was requested.
+This may include Desktop, API mediation layer, ZSS, and more, but when using Docker likely only ZSS will be used here.

 In order for the two started tasks to run correctly, security manager configuration needs to be performed.
-This is documented in Configuring the z/OS system for Zowe on page 114 and a sample JCL member ZWESECUR is shipped with Zowe that contains commands for RACF, TopSecret, and ACF2 security managers.
+This is documented in Configuring the z/OS system for Zowe on page 124 and a sample JCL member ZWESECUR is shipped with Zowe that contains commands for RACF, TopSecret, and ACF2 security managers.